ed-kung/CSUN-Econ-310/docs/notes/17-imperfect-competition.md

 >
 > The Cournot Model encapsulates both monopoly and perfect competition.
 If $$N=1$$, the Nash equilibrium of the Cournot Model is the same as the market outcome for a profit-maximizing monopolist.
 Moreover, as $$N \rightarrow \infty$$, the Nash equilibrium price approaches marginal cost, which is what would result from perfect competition.

+## Hotelling Model

+The Hotelling Model models competition between firms when they can choose their product characteristics.
+If two firms' products are very similar to each other, the price competition will be fierce and the model will look more like a Bertrand model.
+If two firms' products are very different to each other, then there will be little price competition and the model will look more like a monopoly.

+## Stackelberg Model

+The Stackelberg Model models **first mover advantage** in Cournot competition.
+The idea is that if one firm go first, i.e. by being first to market, it can potentially choose a quantity of output that will deter entry by future competitors.
+However, the level of output it would have to produce is usually *larger* than the monopoly quantity, but lower than the perfectly competitive quantity.

+The Stackelberg Model shows that even if a firm *looks like* a monopolist, its actual behavior might be closer to competitive than monopolistic, because the *threat of entry* disciplines its behavior.